-Reversibility: Don't use it if you want to become pregnant.
+Reversibility.
+Don't use it if you want to become pregnant.

-Comfort: Diaphragm is helpful if you want to have intercourse during your period.
+Comfort.
+Diaphragm is helpful if you want to have intercourse during your period.
 It can hold at least 12 hours of menstrual discharge.
 Discharge of cream or jelly can be a nuisance; try different brands.
 There is less leakage with foam.
 Can use a tampon or pad for leakage after intercourse.

-Responsibility: Woman is responsible.
-Even if the man puts it in place, the woman must go to the doctor, be sure it fits right, etc.
+Responsibility.
+Woman is responsible.
+Even if the man puts it in place, the woman must go to the doctor, be sure it fits right, etc. A woman who always does the whole thing herself (off in the bathroom) can end up resenting the burden and/or pregnant (doesn't bother to put it in).

-Cost: Diaphragm costs about \$4.50.
+Cost.
+Diaphragm costs about \$4.50.
 Medical exam is about \$15 at a private office, less at the clinics.
 Jelly, cream, foam vary in price.
-2 1/2 oz. tube has about 12 doses.
+21⁄2 oz. tube has about 12 doses.
 Total is about \$56 yearly.

-Life of Product: It should be examined every year for size fitting.
+Life of Product.
+It should be examined every year for size fitting.
 It may last a couple of years with proper care; check regularly for holes, tears, etc. (Hold up to bright light or fill with water.)
+You will need a new size after a pregnancy, or after gaining or losing 15 pounds.

-Popularity: In Guttmacher's book, it is stated that just under 25% of all married couples of childbearing age use it.
+Popularity.
+In Guttmacher's book, it is stated that just under 25% of all married couples of childbearing age use it.
 No statistics about unmarried couples, nor breakdown according to class, race, etc.

-Brand Names of Jellies and Creams: In choosing one brand over another, you have to consider factors of: 1) effectiveness of the brand as a spermicidal agent; 2) smell and taste of product (oral-genital play); 3) any allergic reactions on part of man or woman.
+Brand Names of Jellies and Creams.
+In choosing one brand over another, you have to consider factors of: (1) effectiveness of the brand as a spermicidal agent; (2) smell and taste of product (oral-genital play); (3) any allergic reactions on part of man or woman.
 If you don't like what you are using, change.
 Feel free to try different creams, jellies, etc., as long as you remember the various pregnancy rates.
-Delfen is by far the best gel to use.
-Other names can be gotten from the Consumer Union Report (available in paperback).
+Preceptin and Koromex are good to use.
+Other names can be found in the Consumer Union Report (available in paperback).

-Cervical Cap (no longer made)
+VII.
+Cervical Caps (no longer made)